Blotch3D/Blotch3D/README.md

 origin (the point's "X" value) and a vertical distance from the origin (the point's "Y" value), notated by (X,Y).

-For example, our model might have one point (vertex) 4 to the right and 1 up from the origin, notated by (4,1), and another vertex 3 to the right and 3 up from the origin, notated by (3,3).
-(This is a very simple model that has only two vertices.)
+For example, our model might have one vertex 4 to the right and 1 up from the origin, notated by (4,1), and another vertex 3 to the right and 3 up from the origin, notated by (3,3).
+(This is a very simple model comprised of only two vertices.)

 You can move the model by moving each of those vertices by some amount without regard to how far they currently are from the origin.
 To do